chiselstrike/chiselstrike/RFCs/0002-type-system.md

 This RFC describes the type system of the ChiselStrike platform.

+## Types

-## Built-in types
+### Primitive types

-ChiselStrike has the following built-in types (same as GraphQL):
+The ChiselStrike runtime has the following primitive types:

 * `ID` is an opaque type that serializes to `String`.
 * `String` is a sequence of Unicode points.